Kejriwal suggests Centre to allow metro services for govt staff, those engaged in essential services

 Take call on online sale of liquor by May 15: Delhi HC

-The chief minister said that at work places in the national capital, the use of Aarogya Setu app will be made mandatory.
-The recommendations also include restriction on movement of individuals for non-essential activities between 9 pm and 5 am.
-In his recommendations to the prime minister, Kejriwal said four-wheelers will be allowed, but with two passengers, except driver, post May 17.
+The Chief Minister said that at work places in the national capital, the use of Aarogya Setu app will be made mandatory.
+The recommendations also include restrictions on movement of individuals for non-essential activities between 9 pm and 5 am.
+In his recommendations to the Prime Minister, Kejriwal said four-wheelers will be allowed, but with two passengers, except driver, post May 17.

 He added that for two-wheelers, pillion rider should not be allowed.
 For central and Delhi government employees, Delhi metro services should be permitted from 7.30 am to 10.30 am and 5.30 pm to 8.30 pm, Kejriwal said in his recommendations to the Centre.
 People providing essential services and having e-passes should be allowed to travel on metro from 10.30 am to 5.30 pm, he said.